skrey/yellow-extensions/source/update/README.md

 `UpdateCurrentRelease` = currently installed product release
 `UpdateEventPending` = pending events
 `UpdateEventDaily` = time of next daily event
+`UpdateTrashTimeout` = storage of deleted files in seconds

 The log file can be found in file `system/extensions/yellow.log`.